 Greg McGillivary, along with Reid Coploff were the co-recipients of the American Bar Association's 2015 Frances Perkins Public Service Award for their work on behalf of three labor activists in Vietnam who were unjustly and arbitrarily imprisoned by the Vietnamese Government.
 In 2013, the United Nations Working Group on Arbitrary Detention issued a decision finding that the labor activists’ detention violated international law, including the right to associate with a union of one’s choosing.
 In June 2014, Vietnam released Do Thi Minh Hahn from prison.

 Greg serves on the Board of Directors of Freedom Now, a human rights organization that fights for victims of human rights violations around the world.
+He was asked to write the introduction to the 2019 Freedom Now report following his work representing Vietnamese labor rights activist Nguyen Hoang Quoc Hung.
 Greg is also currently the vice chair of the Pro Bono committee of the American Bar Association Section of Labor and Employment Law.
 He also serves on the Board of Governors of the University Club of Washington, D.C. and is the chair of the executive committee as well as a past president of the Club.

 Gregory McGillivary is also an active member in the Legal Network for Gender Equity and the TIME’S UP Legal Defense Fund.